LiliaFramework/Lilia/docs/docs/definitions/command.md

 ## Overview

-When you register a command with `lia.command.add`, you provide a table of fields that control its names, who can run it, how it appears in help menus or admin utilities, and what code runs when it’s invoked.
-All fields are optional unless noted otherwise.
+When you register a command with `lia.command.add`, you provide a table of fields controlling its name, permissions and execution.
+Except for `onRun`, every field is optional.

 ---